-For more information on preparing for a blood test and what to expect, please visit sruk.co.uk/raynauds/raynauds-getting-diagnosed/
+For more information on the tests and what to expect please visit, sruk.co.uk/raynauds/raynauds-getting-diagnosed/

 Capillaroscopy - this is a non-invasive test where the clinician will use a microscope to look at the formation and structure of the capillaries (blood vessels) at the nailfold (the cuticle of the nail).
 The shapes of the blood vessels are a diagnostic marker for Raynaud's and connective tissue disease.